• Skip to primary navigation

 The most helpful source was a recent book by Hans Rosling titled Factfulness: Ten Reasons We’re Wrong About the World — and Why Things are Better Than You Think.
 If you sniff naive optimism, sniff not.
 Rosling declares: “Everything is not fine.
 We should still be very concerned. … But it is just as ridiculous, and just as stressful, to look away from the progress that has been made.”

-No doubt extreme poverty is still a terrible thing that needs to be addressed.
+Undoubtedly, extreme poverty is still a terrible thing that must be addressed.
 But Rosling’s point is that if significant progress is not noted and studied in a balanced way, people concerned about an issue may end up feeling as hopeless as my daughter was.
 Ironically, such an overwhelming, one-sided worldview can actually help maintain the status quo.

 So how can parents foster a more balanced worldview for children in 2019?